FDLMRRT/CPP-Fundamentals/README.md

 ### Compiling and running C++ programs with [VS Code](https://code.visualstudio.com/)

 - install C/C++ extensions for VS Code
-- open integreted terminal in VS Code: View -> Terminal and follow the commands above
+- open integrated terminal in VS Code: View -> Terminal and follow the commands above
 - you can also click run button on the top right corner for some programs, but not recommended for many programs that are interactive

 ## Content contributors